ipfs-inactive/blog/content/post/29-js-ipfs-pubsub.md

 ipfs.pubsub.subscribe('topic-name-here', (message) => {
   console.log('got message from ' + message.from)

-  // data is a buffer
-  // here we're converting it into a string
+  // data is a buffer.
+Here we're converting it into a string

   const data = message.data.toString()
   console.log('containing data: ' + data)